piotr-yuxuan/chinese-huawen/README.md

 ## misc

 Chinese language is a fascinating boustrophedon, stoichedon Eastern language.
-Yes, those two words are uncommon but I learned them some days ago and I think they rock! 😉
+Yes, those two words are uncommon but I learned them some days ago and I think they rock!

+Please feel free to point out English mistakes!
+The most obnoxious-English-written parts have been translated from French, please forgive it 😉